louderthan10/starter-livewires/README.md

 This project was scaffolded from our blank-slate started kit, and therefore follows its overall [directory structure](https://craftcms.com/docs/5.x/system/directory-structure.html) and [configuration scheme](https://craftcms.com/docs/5.x/configure.html).

+### Licensing

+The free Craft _Solo_ [edition](https://craftcms.com/docs/5.x/editions.html) is active by default, and will automatically acquire a perpetual license to evaluate, develop, and deploy a site for yourself or a friend.
+This key will be written out to `config/license.key`, and is safe to commit to version control.

+You can upgrade to Craft _Team_ or _Pro_ any time!
+Read more about [licensing](https://craftcms.com/knowledge-base/how-craft-license-enforcement-works) in the Knowledge Base.

 ## Tips + Tricks

 ### Running on a Different Domain